PoCInnovation/Workshops/p2p/3.foundry/README.md

 Please refer to the [SETUP.md](./SETUP.md) file.

-## Step 1 - Forge is useful to test
+## Step 1 - Forge is useful for testing

 ### :bookmark_tabs: **Description**: